His hospital stay began with spitting out human flesh and ended with Dr. Phil

 “Test me.
 You won’t find any drugs,” he told deputies.

-Martin County sent samples of Harrouff’s blood, hair and DNA to the FBI lab at Quantico, Virginia, for a more thorough test.
+Martin County sent samples of Harrouff’s blood, hair and DNA to the FBI lab at Quantico, Va., for a more thorough test.
 The results still aren’t ready, said Martin County spokeswoman Christine Weiss.

 “We’re at their mercy,” she said.